Anri Alimont

 No

 1) Minors, IC or OOC.
-No matter the nature of the scene, characters should be at least 18, and ideally 21+.2) Bigotry of any kind; this includes "shemales", "F+" and raceplay - and also being friends with such people.3) Outright lore breaking.
-WoW crossover characters and other concepts that just don't fit.4) Combat-focused RP.
-If it happens in a plot, it happens, but I'd rather not put the focus on the fight itself.5) WoLs, Scions, MSQ-related characters and other very powerful, extremely influential people.
+No matter the nature of the scene, all characters and players involved should be at least 18, and ideally 21+.2) Bigotry & queer fetishization.
+I'm not okay with raceplay and I won't interact with "F+" characters.
+No, they are not "trans-inclusive".3) Combat-focused RP.
+If it happens in a plot, it happens, but I'd rather not put the focus on the fight itself unless it serves a specific purpose.4) WoLs, Scions, MSQ-related characters and similar.
+Powerful characters are fine, but Anri may appear out of place next to them.